narwinoks/generate-modules/README.md

 ## Quick Start

-The quickest way to get started with express is to utilize the executable `express(1)` to generate an application as shown below:
+The quickest way to get started with express is to use the `win generate` executable to generate the app as shown below, with this command you have got some files and folders in your project:
 Create the app:

 ```bash